daschaich/trialityCluster/README.md

 The pseudorandom numbers are produced by NumPy's Mersenne Twister generator, initialized with the given `random_seed`.

-Output is written to the following standard files in the output directory `out_dir` (which is created if it does not yet exist):
+Output is written to the following files in the output directory `out_dir` (which is created if it does not yet exist):
 * `accept.csv` records the average acceptance for each of the three update steps listed above after each sweep
 * `action.csv` records the (total and volume-averaged) Potts model action `NB/(1-exp(-gamma))` after each sweep, where NB is the total number of bonds present in the lattice
 * `avecluster.csv` records the average size of each cluster after each sweep, in terms of both the number of sites and the fraction of the total volume
 * `maxcluster.csv` records the size of the largest cluster after each sweep, in terms of both the number of sites and the fraction of the total volume
 * `numbonds.csv` records the number of bonds in the lattice after each sweep, both the total number NB and the fraction of the maximum `Ndim`x`vol`
-* `params.csv` records the input parameters and total runtime for reference
+* `params.txt` records the input parameters and total runtime for reference

-Existing files in the output directory are overwritten.
+Existing files in the output directory are overwritten.\
+The `csv` files are formatted as expected by [dygraphs](http://dygraphs.com) dynamical time-series plots.\
-All of `accept.csv`, `action.csv`, `avecluster.csv`, `maxcluster.csv` and `numbonds.csv` also record the initial value of the observables listed above, and therefore should have `sweeps`+1 lines.
+All five include a header line for such plots, and all but `accept.csv` also record the initial value before the first sweep.\
+Therefore `accept.csv` should have `sweeps`+1 lines while the other four `csv` files should have `sweeps`+2 lines.

 TODO:
 * Add routines to save and load configurations, appending to output files rather than overwriting them